-We tested six espresso machines (four fully automatic, one semiautomatic, and one pod-style) ranging in price from nearly $400.00 to about $1,000.00.
+We tested six espresso machines (four fully automatic, one semiautomatic, and one pod-style) ranging in price from about $400.00 to about $1,000.00.
 We used Peets Arabica Mocha Java, a dark roast with chocolaty notes.
 For the Nespresso pod machine, we chose its proprietary roast, Arpeggio, the closest match to the Peets coffee.
 All models except for the pod-style machine had built-in coffee grinders, and all had the capability to produce frothed milk for cappuccino and other milk-based espresso drinks.
 We indicated which machines offer a small chute and scoop for making a single cup of preground coffee, as well as a platform for holding and passively warming cups.
 We measured the maximum height of the space beneath the espresso-dispensing spouts to determine the tallest cup size you could use on each machine.
 We rated the machines on coffee quality, milk frothing, ease of use, and cleanup.
 All machines were purchased online, and they appear in order of preference.